joethorley/datalist/README.md

 * submit suggestions and bug-reports at: https://github.com/joethorley/datalist/issues
 * send a pull request on: https://github.com/joethorley/datalist/
-* compose a friendly e-mail to: joethorley@gmail.com
+* compose a friendly e-mail to: joe@poissonconsulting.ca